sapiens/blog/_posts/2016-5-1-how-to-fix-the-hiring-process.md

 And you don't need hours to assess someone's technical level.
 A quick read of their CV or better, their code, technical blog (just look at the titles) or SO profile(number of answers/questions ratio for the relevant tags) and in 10 minutes you have a vague idea (junior, middle, senior).
 Then you can just talk to the candidate about their work and you can (gasp!) solve together a real problem.
 Using a computer, writing code, delivering value.

 Things like "every engineer should know this [trivia bit that shows how smart I am]" are also pointless, _unless_ your daily work requires everyone to use that.
 Don't ask about things that "anyone who took a 101 CS class should know" if they aren't needed.
 Remember that TV show "Are You Smarter Than a 5th Grader"?
 Well, are you?
 After all, they are things every 5th grader knows.
-How come YOU don't them?
+How come YOU don't know them?

 ## A simple solution